-British PM Johnson kicks off election campaign as parliament blocks no-deal Brexit
+Boris Johnson's own brother resigns on eve of Brexit election campaign

 While sterling rose on parliament’s bid to block a no-deal exit, an election before Brexit would allow him, if he won, to repeal the blocking bill, which was passed by 329-300 and then 327-299 in the House of Commons on Wednesday.
 The law will pass the upper house, the Lords, by Friday evening.

-Johnson’s finance minister, Sajid Javid, opened up the possibility of a change to the Oct.
-15 date but said the government could strike a renegotiated Brexit deal with Brussels and get it through parliament before Oct.
-31.

-But the EU, and Germany and France in particular, have repeatedly called on Britain to make specific proposals on how it wants to change the agreement struck by Johnson’s predecessor, Theresa May, in November.

-Diplomats said an election campaign would halt any Brexit talks with the EU and expressed frustration with the turmoil of British politics at such an important juncture in European history.
+Diplomats said an election campaign would halt any Brexit talks with the EU and expressed frustration with the turmoil in British politics at such an important juncture in European history.

 “The UK side continues to produce chaos and it is very hard to predict anything,” said one EU diplomat.